twisted/twisted/README.rst

 .. code::

-    <hawkowl> we have always been at war with 16.7
+    <lukasa> Shhh
+    <lukasa> Don't think about it
+    <lukasa> Just let the asynchrony wash over you

-For information on what's new in Twisted 17.5.0rc1, see the `NEWS <NEWS>`_ file that comes with the distribution.
+For information on what's new in Twisted 17.5.0, see the `NEWS <NEWS>`_ file that comes with the distribution.

 What is this?